Yamini-Murari/SENTIMENT-ANALYSIS-WITH-NLP/README.md

 we also use seaborn heatmaps to visually display the confusion matrix in a comfortable way.

-Results
+5.Results
 The model achieved approximately 80% accuracy, which is a strong performance for a basic sentiment analysis model using machine learning methods.
 The performance is balanced for both positive and negative reviews

-  Applications
+6. Applications
 This type of sentiment analysis model can be used to apply in many real-world scenarios, such as:

-Analyzing product reviews on e-commerce websites like Amazon, Flipkart, or Meesho.
+Analyzing product reviews on e-commerce websites like amazon,flipkart or meesho.

-tracking sentiment on social media platforms like twitter, youtube, or facebook
+tracking sentiment on social media platforms like twitter,youtube,or facebook

 understanding feedback from customer support or surveys